diginsight/telemetry/HOWTO - Make your application flow observable.md

 	- scope.LogCritical("this is a critical trace");
 	- scope.LogException(ex);
 ```
-You can use __standard ILogger statements__ or __TraceLogger static methods__ to add trace messages to the application flow when a scope variable instance is not available.
+We can use __standard ILogger statements__ or __TraceLogger static methods__ to add trace messages to the application flow when a scope variable instance is not available.

 ```c#
 	// standard Ilogger statements: